Conditional Dichotomy of Boolean Ordered Promise CSPs: Hardness Assuming Rich 2-to-1 Conjecture

 \begin{definition}(Label Cover) In the Label Cover problem $\mathcal{G}=(G,\Sigma_L,\Sigma_R,\Pi)$, the input is a bipartite graph $G=(L \cup R, E)$ with projection constraint $\Pi_e :\Sigma_L \rightarrow \Sigma_R$ on every edge $e \in E$.
 A labeling $\sigma$ which assigns values from $\Sigma_L$ to $L$ and from $\Sigma_R$ to $R$ satisfies the constraint $\Pi_e$ on the edge $e=(u,v)$ if $\Pi_e(\sigma(u))=\sigma(v)$.
 The objective is to identify if there is a labeling that satisfies all the constraints. \end{definition}

-For every constant $\epsilon >0$, it is NP-hard to distinguish between the case that a given Label Cover instance has a labeling that satisfies all the constraints vs. no labeling can satisfy more than $\epsilon$ fraction of the constraints.
+For every constant $\epsilon >0$, it is NP-hard~\cite{Raz98} to distinguish between the case that a given Label Cover instance has a labeling that satisfies all the constraints vs.\,no labeling can satisfy more than $\epsilon$ fraction of the constraints.
 This hardness result for Label Cover has been instrumental in showing numerous strong, and sometimes optimal, inapproximability results for various computational problems.
-However, standard Label Cover seems insufficient as a starting point towards proving hardness results for approximate graph coloring and other $2$-variable PCSPs.
+However, the standard Label Cover seems insufficient as a starting point towards proving hardness results for approximate graph coloring and other $2$-variable PCSPs.
 To circumvent this, the hardness of Label Cover on structured instances such as Unique Games, smooth Label Cover, etc. has been studied.

 In his celebrated work proposing the Unique Games Conjecture~\cite{Khot02}, Khot also proposed the ``$2$-to-$1$ conjecture'' that the strong hardness of Label Cover holds when all the constraints of the Label Cover are $2$-to-$1$ functions.
 The imperfect completeness version of this conjecture was recently established in a striking sequence of works~\cite{KMS17,DKKMS18a,DKKMS18,KMS18}.
-Braverman, Khot, and Minzer~\cite{BravermanKM19} put forth a stronger conjecture that states that the hardness of Label Cover holds when the distribution of $2$-to-$1$ functions on edges incident on every vertex $u \in L$ is uniform over $\mathcal{F}_{2 \rightarrow 1}$. \begin{definition}(Rich $2$-to-$1$ Label Cover instances) We all a Label Cover instance $\mathcal{G}=(G,\Sigma_L,\Sigma_R,\Pi)$ with $G=(L \cup R,E)$ a rich $2$-to-$1$ instance if the following hold. \begin{enumerate} \item There exists an integer $\Sigma$ such that $\Sigma_L=[2\Sigma]$, $\Sigma_R=[\Sigma]$, and every projection constraint $\Pi_e$, $e \in E$ is a $2$-to-$1$ function. \item For every vertex $u \in L$, the distribution of $2$-to-$1$ functions $\mathcal{P}_u$ obtained by first sampling a uniformly random neighbor $v$ of $u$, and then picking $\Pi_e, e=(u,v)$, is uniform over $\mathcal{F}_{2\rightarrow 1}(\Sigma)$. \end{enumerate} \end{definition}
+Braverman, Khot, and Minzer~\cite{BravermanKM19} put forth a stronger conjecture that states that the hardness of Label Cover holds when the distribution of $2$-to-$1$ functions on edges incident on every vertex $u \in L$ is the uniform distribution.
+For ease of notation, for an integer $n$, we use $\mathcal{F}_{2\rightarrow 1}(n)$ to denote the set of all the $2$-to-$1$ functions from $[2n]$ to $[n]$.